evcraddock/ledger-starter/docs/daily-process.md

 ## Summary

 That's it!
-What once seemed like a daunting daily task now takes just 5-10 minutes each morning.
-The combination of ledger's power and Claude Code's assistance makes tracking finances surprisingly painless.
-Sure, there's a learning curve at first, but the clarity and control you gain over your finances is worth those few minutes each day.
-Plus, there's something oddly satisfying about watching everything balance perfectly at the end.
+Six simple steps that take around 5-10 minutes each morning.
+The combination of ledger's precision and Claude Code's automation means you stay engaged with your finances without drowning in tedious data entry.
+You get complete visibility into your spending, automatic categorization, and the confidence that comes from knowing exactly where every dollar goes.
+There's something deeply satisfying about watching those accounts balance perfectly each day.